sandroscosta/line-server/README.md

 ## Concept
 The system eagerly loads a text file when booting.
 The `LineReader` class creates a byte index of the text file that stores where each line is.
 This makes the system very performant, as we are not really loading the file into memory all at once.
-There's a small startup process (depending on the size of the file) and a small memory overhead.
+There's a small startup process (depending on the size of the file) and a small memory overhead. `LineReader` reads file as binary as a way to handle any file encoding correctly.

 When the user requests a line via [http://localhost:3000/lines/100](http://localhost:3000/lines/100), the `LineReader` fetches the correct index from the index array and instantly displays it.